 However, if you want to print your images, then it’s a different story.
 First of all, colour management is about getting consistent colour, not accurate colour.
 Accurate colour really has no meaning because to be accurate something has to be measured against some predetermined standard.
 Is this red, or is this red?
 That sort of thing.
 Ideally one would have consistent colour from input (camera or scanner for example) to monitor to output (printer or press).

-Now, it’s possible to get REALLY deep into colour management, and even in the wading pool you’ll come across terms like Lab, gamut, CIE (International Commission on Illumination (usually abbreviated CIE for its French name, Commission internationale de l’Ã©clairage)), ICC (International Colour Consortium), HSL (hue, saturation and luminance) and so on.
+Now, it’s possible to get REALLY deep into colour management, and even in the wading pool you’ll come across terms like L*a*b*, gamut, CIE (International Commission on Illumination (usually abbreviated CIE for its French name, Commission internationale de l’Ã©clairage)), ICC (International Colour Consortium), HSL (hue, saturation and lightness) and so on.
 I haven’t gotten much beyond the wading pool myself.
-Actually, Lab and HSL are very similar in some respects, so let’s start there.
+Actually, L*a*b* (a theoretical, 3D colour space of all possible colours) and HSL are very similar in some respects, so let’s start there.
 Hue refers to the shifting of colour.
 For example, if we had yellow–orange–red paints side by side and we added more yellow to the orange or more red to the orange we’d be changing the hue.
 Saturation refers to the ‘amount’ of colour.
-Something that’s black and white has a saturation value of ‘0’ – no colour.
+Something that has a saturation value of ‘0’ – no colour – would appear to be black and white.
 Something with 100% saturation would look, well, gaudy.
-Luminance refers to how ‘light’ or how ‘dark’ a colour is.
+Lightness refers to how ‘light’ or how ‘dark’ a colour is.
 Imagine having a can of paint and adding white paint to it or adding black paint to it.
-Doing so changes the luminance of that colour.
+Doing so changes the lightness of that colour.
 All clear as mud now?

 Before I go any further I should mention about the values 0-255 that you see in terms of colour values and where it comes from.
 You’ve probably heard that .jpg files are 8-bit colour, and .tif files are 16-bit colour.
 What does that mean exactly?
 Well it goes back to binary, because binary is all computers understand.
 For example, in 8-bit colour each pixel is represented by 2 bytes.
 20 is 0, 21 is 2, 22 is 4, etc. so if we had exponents and values lined up they’d look like this: